shib1111111/MovieMaven/README.md

 ## Features

 - **Search Movies:** Users can enter a movie title in the input field and click the "Search" button to retrieve details about the movie.
-- **Display Movie Details:** The app displays comprehensive details about the searched movie, including an image, title, year, rating, genres, plot, directors, cast, writers, and more.
+- **Display Movie Details:** The app displays comprehensive details about the searched movie, including an image, title, year, rating, genres, plot, directors, cast, writers, recommendations and more.

 - **Display Movie Recommendations:** The app generates movie recommendations using a GPT-2 language model based on the input movie's title.
 Users can explore suggested movies related to their search.

 - **Custom Styling:** The user interface is styled using custom CSS to enhance the visual experience.

 ## Getting Started